antoinevastel/antoinevastel.github.io/_posts/2020-02-09-detecting-web-bots.md

 Browser fingerprinting is fast at taking a decision contrary to behavioral based approaches.
 After a fingerprint is collected, we can already classify a user as human or a bot.
 Collecting more fingerprint does not provide more information and does not help to make the classification more accurate, contrary to behavioral-based approaches that tend to get better the more data they can leverage.
-In the case the decision is based on HTTP headers or TCP/TLS fingerprints, one can even block a bot before it loads a page.
+In the case the decision is based on HTTP fingerprints, one can even block a bot before it loads a page.
 CAPTCHAs are also effective to detect bots.
 However, they negatively impact user experience and can't be used in all situations: who would solve a CAPTCHA to watch an ad in order to avoid ad fraud?